ImanIra0ui/DB12/README.md

 # DB12
-DIRAC benchmark 2012 is a really quick benchmark by Ricardo Graciani that uses wrapper functions by Andrew McNab to run multiple copies in parallel.
+DIRAC benchmark 2012 is a really quick benchmark, originally developed by Ricardo Graciani (https://github.com/graciani) that uses wrapper functions by Andrew McNab (https://github.com/Andrew-McNab-UK) to run multiple copies in parallel.
+The current maintainers are Frederico Stagni and Alexandre Franck Boyer.
-The (dirac_benchmark.py) file is intended to be the ultimate upstream shared by different users of the DIRAC Benchmark 2012 (DB12).

 It's distributed from https://github.com/DIRACGrid/DB12.